MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Check Primordial pool

-By default, available disks are included in a pool that is named as **Primordial** pool.
+By default, the available disks are included in a pool that is named as **Primordial** pool.
 If no Primordial pool is listed under the *Storage Pools*, this indicates that the storage does not meet the requirements for storage spaces.
-Make sure that the disks meet the requirements that are outlined in the [prerequisites](#prerequisites) section.
+Ensure that the disks meet the requirements that are outlined in the [prerequisites](#prerequisites) section.

 Run the following cmdlet to view the physical disks available in the Primordial pool: